electrode-io/fynpo/README.md

 * Always deterministic node_modules installation.
 * Super fast performance.
 * Clean and flexible depencies locking.
-* Support locking module meta versions.
 * Generate super detailed stats of your dependencies.
-* Multiple but related modules development that just works.
-* Incremental install - add and remove any dep and get a deterministic install
+* Incremental install - add and remove any dep and get a deterministic install.
-* Proper handling of `optionalDependencies`
+* Proper handling of `optionalDependencies`.
-* Local package linking that works seamlessly
+* Local package linking for development that works seamlessly.

-# Meta Versions Lock
+# TODOs

-fyn automatically saves the meta versions data after an install.
-Next time you install again it will use the same meta versions and you will get the exact same versions of modules.

-To get newer versions of your dependencies, you can:

-* Remove all the meta data and install all packages that have updates.
-* Selectively remove the meta for any packages and have only those updated.
+## Cache

+* Automatic set refresh time for meta and reuse local copy for a while
+* Self integrity check and healing cache
-* Refresh meta during install
+* Allow manually update meta cache

-# DESIGN

 ## git URL semver